Don’t miss out on this opportunity to learn about and experience one of the fastest growing sports.

 The event is 100% volunteer-run!
 Proceeds from registrations and additional donations to this event will support the Dane County Humane Society.

-Online registration will close on February 16th at 11:59pm.
-Walk up registration and packet pick up is available from 7:30 – 8:15 am at the Elver Park Shelter #2.
+Online registration will close on February 2nd at 11:59pm.
+Walk up registration is available from 7:30 – 8:00 am at the Elver Park Shelter #2.

 A cross-country ski permit is required at Elver Park and all groomed Dane County Park trails.
 Please make arrangements now to obtain your permit as you will be required to present it at the time of your packet pickup.
 Elver Park’s shelters will have a self service kiosks where you can purchase a daily ski pass.

-All registered skijorers will receive a Ski Buff and complimentary refreshments at the start and finish.
+All registered skijorers will receive a Ski Buff and a doggie bandana.
 Pups will be awarded with treats!

-Entry is limited to one person + 1 dog.
+Entry into a skijor race is limited to one person + 1 dog.
 All dogs must be sufficiently fit to be able to complete the course without risk of injury.
 Dogs must be healthy and have up-to-date vaccinations.
 Skijorers may ski using skate technique.

 Skijorers must exit the finish area as soon as possible.
 Personal dog handlers are welcome at the finish area but must stay clear of finishing team traffic.